paraglider-project/paraglider/pkg/azure/README.md

 ### Unit Tests

-#### `plugin.go`:
-As the `plugin.go` file depends on the `sdk_handler.go` file, unit tests here will involve mocking the server requests made by the handler.

-1. Mock Azure Handler:
-   - For each function in `plugin.go` that involves server requests, mock the relevant handler function calls using your mocking framework.
-   - If additional input and output validation is needed, customize the mock function behavior accordingly.
-   - After setting up the mock, use `mockAzureHandler.AssertExpectations(t)` to ensure the expected calls were made with the correct parameters.

-#### `sdk_handler.go`:
-This file contains a fake server implementation that routes Azure requests to it.
+All tests use a fake server as a replacement for actual Azure endpoints.
+The implementation can be found in `test_utils.go`.

-1. Fake Server Setup:
+* Fake Server Setup:
-   - If your new function involves making Azure requests, ensure that the fake server in `sdk_handler_test.go` is aware of these requests.
+   - If your new function involves making Azure requests, ensure that the fake server in `test_utils.go` is aware of these requests.
-   - In the `initializeReqRespMap` function, add an entry for the new request URL mapping to its corresponding response.
-   - If the URL is already present but for a different request method, check if you need to include it in the `urlToResponse` map.
+   - If the URL is already present but for a different request method, add your request method.

-2. Test Function Setup:
-   - In your unit test function, include `Once.Do(setup)` to initialize the fake server and the response map.

-Note: This unit test structure primarily validates request handling and code structure.
-It doesn't verify actual functionality since server requests are mocked.
+   - If your new request requires new state, add it to the `fakeServerState` struct.

+Keep in mind that the fake server should be kept as minimal as possible.
+Tests should not depend heavily on the logic within it.

 ### Integration Testing